Migrating databases to Managed Service for PostgreSQL

 If you don't have a PostgreSQL cluster in Yandex.Cloud, create one Managed Service for PostgreSQL.
 When creating a cluster, specify the same database name that's on the source server.

 pg_restore -Fd -v --single-transaction -s --no-privileges \ -h <source address> \ -U <username> \ -p 6432 \ -d <database name> /tmp/db_dump

 For logical replication to work, you need to define a publication (a group of logically replicated tables) on the source server and a subscription (a description of a connection to another database) on the receiving server.

 On the source server, create a publication for all database tables.
 When migrating multiple databases, you need to create a separate publication for each of them.

 You need superuser rights to create publications to all tables, but not to transfer the selected tables.
-For more information about creating publications, see the PostgreSQL documentation.
+For more information about creating publications, see the documentation PostgreSQL.

 CREATE PUBLICATION p_data_migration FOR ALL TABLES;

 On the Managed Service for PostgreSQL cluster host, create a subscription with a connection string to the publication.
-For more information about creating subscriptions, see the PostgreSQL documentation.
+Learn more about creating

 Request with SSL enabled: